Modern-Treasury/modern-treasury-go/README.md

 res.Name // is just some string value
 ```

-If null, not present, or invalid, all fields will simply be their empty values.
+If the value received is null, not present, or invalid, the corresponding field
+will simply be its empty value.

 If you want to be able to tell that the value is either `null`, not present, or
 invalid, we provide metadata in the `JSON` property of every response object.